This guide has information to prepare you for working in construction in New Zealand.

 - Dwang =

-- ?A horizontal spacer fitted between two studs (Nogging)
+- ?Horizontal spacer fitted between two studs (also called "nogs" or "nogging")

 - ?Pre-made timber frame and truss